MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-howto-bf-cli-deploy-qna.md

 bf qnamaker:convert -i <input-folder-name> -o <output-folder-name> --name <QnA-KB-Name> -r
 ```

 In the following example, this command will recursively search for all `.qna` files in the _dialogs__ directory and any subdirectories and merge them into a single file named **converted.json** in the _output_ directory.
-This JSON file will contain all of the information needed to create a QnA Maker KB, including the name _MyQnAMakerBot_ which will be the name of the knowledge base.
+This JSON file will contain all of the information needed to create a QnA Maker KB, including the name _MyQnAMakerBot_ which will be the name of the QnA Maker knowledge base that will exist in Azure.

 > `bf qnamaker:convert -i dialogs -o output --name MyQnAMakerBot -r`